Discharge - Sections 8-1002, 8-1002.1, 8-1003 - Maryland Unemployment Decisions Digest - Appeals

 The employer had a clear rule prohibiting weapons on company property.
 The claimant brought a weapon concealed on his person onto company property in violation of the rule.
 Although he didn't brandish the gun, or threaten anyone with it, the claimant created the possibility of an extremely volatile situation by bringing the gun on the premises.
 The fact that the gun was unloaded is immaterial.
 The claimant made the employer's work environment unsafe, showing a gross indifference to the employer's interests.
 This constitutes gross misconduct.
 Parker v.
 Showell Poultry, Inc., 998-BR-91.

 a.
 In General

 The striking of a coworker, unless done in reasonable self-defense, clearly meets the definition of gross misconduct.
+The claimant in this case intentionally slapped a co-worker in the face, after the co-worker asked her to be quiet.
 Nelson v.
 Wyman Park Health System, Inc., 389-BH-84.